 - A) Reporting to the President Legislative actions of the SA will be reported by the SA President to the University President.
 The SA will respond to any requests for information from the President on its actions.
 The President may also request reconsideration of legislation proposed by the SA.
 Such a request must be filed within thirty days of notification of the legislation and, upon request of the assembly, shall be delivered verbally.
-The SA will take action on such a request, and, if the legislation is upheld, the SA will inform the President. - B) Reporting to Other Bodies The SA will report in writing its actions (other than those concerning the Department of Campus Life and the Office of the Dean of Students) to the GPSA, Employee Assembly, and the Faculty Senate, in conjunction with reporting of the actions to the President.
+The SA will take action on such a request, and, if the legislation is upheld, the SA will inform the President.
+If the legislation is upheld and if the President still deems the action to be defective, the President may veto the action of the SA. - B)-Reporting to Other Bodies The SA will report in writing its actions (other than those-concerning the Department of Campus Life and the Office of the Dean of Students) to the GPSA, Employee Assembly, and the Faculty Senate, in conjunction with reporting of the actions to the President.
 The actions will be reported following each meeting by a SA member designated by the SA.
-Bylaw 1.7.a - C) Any Presidential request for reconsideration of the SA proposed legislation will be presentedverbally before the SA, by the President, within the prescribed time limits.
-Annual Report - The SA will present an annual report at the last SA meeting of the spring term to the President of the University and the student population.
+Bylaw 1.7.a - C) Any Presidential request for reconsideration of the SA proposed legislation will be presented verbally before the SA, by the President, within the prescribed time limits.
+Annual Report The SA will present an annual report at the last SA meeting of the spring term to the President of the University and the student population.
 The report will include a summary of the SA's work during the preceding year and, in addition, describe any unresolved issues that are expected to arise in the future.
 All members of the Cornell community will have access to this report.
 The report must be approved by a majority vote of the members present prior to being presented to the University President.
-Bylaw 1.8.a - DB) The SA President will have the responsibility to see that the annual report is written and presented.
-The SA must approve the annual report by a majority vote at a meeting prior to-presentation to the University President.
+Bylaw 1.8.a - D)B) The SA President will have the responsibility to see that the annual report is written and presented.
+The SA must approve the annual report by a majority vote at a meeting prior to presentation to the University President.